 - AWS Cost Modeling

 Modern CFOs must have an in-depth understanding of cloud cost modeling and forecasting as it continues to dominate IT budgets.

-How to Model AWS Costs
+AWS Costs Modeling

-Cost modeling is fairly straightforward for conventional on-premise solutions and data centers, but cloud-based infrastructure poses new challenges.
+AWS Cost modeling is fairly straightforward for conventional on-premise solutions and data centers, but cloud-based infrastructure poses new challenges.
 The total cost of ownership, or TCO, involves analyzing the pricing models of cloud service providers and accurately planning capacity requirements overtime to project costs.

 The best way to model AWS costs is measuring application or workload-specific costs rather than looking at departments.
 If that’s not feasible, you can work with departments indirectly when asking them to create an application-level cost plan.
 You should aggregate all of this data in a single location to best understand costs and trends.

 When analyzing usage statistics, you should look at peak resource usage to come up with a required base capacity.
 These are the predictable baseline requirements that should constitute the majority of the costs.

 AWS Pricing and TCO Analysis Tools

 AWS provides a few free internal tools to help you get costs modeling right.
 If you’re looking for a straight forward overview of AWS pricing and the economics of each AWS service price, start here on AWS Pricing Page: https://aws.amazon.com/pricing/.